 California: Malibu Half Marathon and 5K.
 Choosing a single race in a state as large as California is very difficult — there are so many iconic ones.
 But who can turn down Southern California’s classic coastline views?
 Set along the famed Pacific Coast Highway, sand and surf will be your backdrop as you inch towards the finish line.
 Celebrate your finish by cooling off in the crisp, blue ocean!

 Colorado: Bolder Boulder Run.
-The Bolder Boulder Run epitomizes Denver’s unique culture.
+The Bolder Boulder Run epitomizes the Colorado Front-Range culture of fitness.
 A 10K race, it attracts over 100,000 spectators each year!
 The Bolder Boulder is the A-Race for many Colorado runners every season.
 Always held on Memorial Day weekend, its finish line is set in the University of Colorado’s Folsom Field stadium, so runners enter the venue to deafening cheers and an Olympic-esque setting.
 This is a great race for those who have been training for years, or those who are just starting running and need something to shoot for.

 Delaware: Wilmington Grand Prix Bike weekend.
 Celebrating its eleventh anniversary in 2017, the Grand Prix is one of the premier biking races in the nation.
 As a part of USA Cycling’s National Race Calendar, its entrants include those vying for USA Cycling medals in the individual and team categories.
 Held in May, the weekend includes three main cycling events ranging from the main event criterium to rides that take bikers through Delaware’s pastoral Brandywine Valley and other prized cultural attractions.